 All you need to enter this programme is an interest in business and management, a curious attitude and a willingness to interact with different cultures & work in learning teams.
 The Globalizing Business minor program is open for business and non-business students.

-Globalising Business deals with the integration of different markets and the changing landscape for organisations.
-In this minor, we look at how business can be innovative and socially responsible and find opportunities to internationalise in a globalising world.
+Globalizing Business deals with the integration of different markets and the changing landscape for organizations.
+In this minor, we look at how businesses can be innovative and socially responsible and find opportunities to internationalize in a globalizing world.

-Central to this minor is the Erasmus+ funded project INTENSE (International Entrepreneurship Skills Europe), focused on internationalisation of Small and Medium-sized Enterprises (SME).
-You will take up the role of consultant and give real business advise on how to internationalise in Europe.
-This project is done in cooperation with our partner universities in Finland, Germany, Croatia and Belgium.
-There will be an international week in Berlin in November.
-This minor will firmly establish that you have the theoretical background and the skills needed to work in international business and in an international team.
+Central to this minor is the European Union-funded project INTENSE (International Entrepreneurship Skills Europe), focused on the internationalization of Small and Medium-sized Enterprises (SME).
+You will take up the role of consultant and give real business advise on how to internationalize in Europe.
+This project is done in cooperation with student teams from our partner universities in Finland, Spain, Portugal, Germany, Croatia, Switzerland and France.
+This minor program will firmly establish that you have the theoretical background and the skills and attitude needed to work in international business and in an international team.

-This minor addresses a large variety of learning objectives, mainly at level 2 and 3:
+This minor addresses a large variety of learning objectives, mainly at levels 2 and 3:

 - International Business knowledge level 3